 - After drawing your new layer, you can check the total area (in meters squared) of your proposed development in the table of the layer.
 To make your new development profitable, you should choose one that is at least 100,000 m2 (approximately 25 acres).
-Make the layer the active layer and then open the table of the layer.

 Step 5 Prepare a Presentation of Your ProposalPrepare to present your proposal by saving your project and preparing an image of your map by "printing" it.

 - To prepare your map for printing, choose File > Layout and Print...